Beating Perfectionism Means Striving For Collisions, Not Beauty

 Thanks to: Wes Melville, Ishan Shanavas, James Tippins

 I teach people to make videos that get customers.
 Our version of creating collisions is hitting record on your phone before getting a microphone and lighting setup.
-If you want to learn camera confidence, fundamentals of video production, and on camera storytelling, join my newsletter or claim your spot in my cohort-based course, Minimum Viable Video.
+If you want to learn camera confidence, fundamentals of video production, and on camera storytelling, join my newsletter.